VCP-dev/Solar-app-for-magnolia/README.md

 NOTE:
-Current app can recieve energy produced for any selected day, any selected week
+Current app can recieve energy produced for any selected day, any selected week and for any selected month